maariangarciaa/PROIII-05-HGSOC-/README.md

 - **Random Forest:** An ensemble learning method for classification and regression that improves predictive accuracy and overfitting control.
 - **Priority Lasso:** An advanced variant of the Lasso technique that prioritizes variables based on their potential relevance, optimizing feature selection.

+We have implemented both original and binary models of these methodologies to enhance the interpretability of results, especially concerning the 'Differentiated' and 'Proliferative' subtypes.

-## Objective
+## Objective  🎯

 Our objective is to enhance diagnostic precision, understand subtype distinctions, and improve clinical management of HGSOC by providing accurate, interpretable results of genes influencing HGSOC subtypes.

-Stay tuned for updates, data releases, and collaborative opportunities!
+Stay tuned for updates, data releases, and collaborative opportunities! 🌟